 Benefits of a fast discharge acceptance rate:

-- Allows for high current applications such as using a powerful winch.
+- It allows for high-current applications such as using a powerful winch.

 AGM batteries charge up to 5 times faster than an FLA battery and handle rapid discharges well.